Report: NFPA's "Catastrophic Multiple-Death Fires in 2015"

 Author: Stephen G. Badger

 Incident descriptions and summary statistics on fires causing at least 5 residential deaths and at least 3 non-residential or non-structure deaths.

-Seventeen of these fires were categorized as catastrophic multiple-death fires, defined here as fires or explosions in homes or apartments that result in five or more fire-related deaths, or as fires or explosions in all other structures and outside of structures, such as wildfires and vehicle fires, that claim three or more lives.
+This report contains overall statistics from NFPA's annual study of catastrophic multiple-death fires, defined as fires or explosions in homes or apartments that result in five or more fire-related deaths, or fires or explosions in all other structures and outside of structures, such as wildfires and vehicle fires that claim three or more lives.
 The data for this study is obtained by the NFPA from responding fire departments.
 The report includes patterns of deaths by type of property, time of day, and presence and effectiveness of automatic detection and suppression systems.
 The report also includes a detailed description of each fire.